tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 - Text and image will be generated at each step

-- If you do not want the image generation, then choose Default Stock Image
+- If you do not want the image generation, then choose "Use Default Image"

 - Preparation: In your .env file, add in the OPENAI_API_KEY, or the API keys of the LLM you are using